E12.5 Isaac L. Jordan Sr. Faculty and Staff Pluralism Awards

 3. Presentation of the Awards

-Each recipient will receive an artistic rendition of a flame, representing the spirit of diversity, and a net cash prize of $1,000.
+Each recipient will receive an artistic rendition of a flame, representing the spirit of diversity, and a monetary award.
 The presentation of the awards shall be at a public ceremony to which all constituent parties of the university have been invited.
-The award shall be presented by the president or by a representative of the president.
+The award shall be presented by the Chair of the Award Selection Committee or by a representative of the Committee.
 All nominees will be recognized.

 Responsible Office: